kyaiooiayk/Cheap-ML-models/README.md

 # Cheap-ML-models
-Optimising train, inference and throughput of expensive ML models
+*A list of methods/resources/links on how to optimise training, inference and throughput of expensive ML models.*
 ***

 ## Methods
-- Pruning
+- **Pruning** allows you to remove unnecessary weights by zeroing them out of your model network.
-- Quantisation
+- **Quantisation** allows you to reduce the computation complexity of a model by reducing the precision of the weight’s representation.
-- Teacher-student
+- **Distillation/Teacher-student** will force a smaller neural network to learn the objectives of a larger neural network.
 - [ONNX Runtime](https://onnxruntime.ai/) was designed with a focus on performance and scalability in order to support heavy workloads in high-scale production scenarios.
 ***